 The L1 and L2 cache-miss to L3 cache-hit latency increases with more latency on the RAMs.
 The additional latency degrades performance.
-However, if the output latency is set to 3-cycles, the decrease in throughput to one access every three core clock cycles is possibly more significant as the memory system
+However, if the read latency is set to 3-cycles, the decrease in lookup throughput to one access every three core clock cycles is possibly more significant as the memory system could begin to back up if there are a series of L3 data RAM accesses close together.
+The three cycles read latency option should only be used if the RAM cannot meet the timing requirement of two cycles latency.
+The register slice should be used instead if the wire routing delay from the RAM to the SCU logic cannot meet timing.